aura-nw/aura-mobile-sdk/flutter/README.md

 ## Getting Started

-To get started with Aura Wallet or Aura SDK, follow the instructions provided in their respective folders.
-You will find detailed documentation, installation steps, and code samples to help you integrate and utilize these projects effectively.
+To get started with Aura SDK, follow the instructions provided in its respective folder.
+You will find detailed documentation, installation steps, and code samples to help you integrate and utilize the SDK effectively.
+Please note that Aura Wallet Example is a demo project and should be used for reference and learning purposes only.

 ## Contributing

-We welcome contributions from the community to enhance Aura Wallet and Aura SDK.
+We welcome contributions from the community to enhance Aura SDK.
 If you have any bug fixes, feature requests, or improvements, feel free to submit a pull request.
-Please adhere to the coding guidelines and project conventions specified in each project's documentation.
+Please adhere to the coding guidelines and project conventions specified in the SDK's documentation.

 ## License

-Both Aura Wallet and Aura SDK are released under the [MIT License](https://github.com/aura-nw/aura-mobile-sdk/LICENSE).
+Aura SDK is released under the [MIT License](https://github.com/aura-nw/aura-sdk/blob/main/LICENSE).